 For example, a travel company might give less credit to a banner ad that raises awareness while giving more credit to an Instagram ad if it leads directly to a booking.
 This approach helps businesses track their marketing efforts in a way that aligns with their goals.

 Here’s why we need to talk about multi-channel attribution modeling.
 This broader approach helps marketers evaluate how different marketing channels work together as the customer journey progresses.
-Cross-channel attribution leans on models like first interaction and last interaction.
+In GA4, cross-channel attribution uses the currently supported models: data-driven attribution, paid and organic last click, and Google paid channels last click.
 Still, it applies them to various platforms, offering marketers a clearer understanding of how each interaction contributes to the final conversion.

 Understanding cross-channel attribution gives marketers a clearer picture of how different touchpoints work together, but the question remains - which attribution model is right for your business?